Tronald/CoordinateSharp/README.md

 Alternatively, you may download the library directly [on our website](https://www.coordinatesharp.com/Download)

+NOTE: You will receive a compatibility warning for Standard and Core projects if this library is downloaded via Nuget.
+The library will still work however.
+These warnings will not appear if the library is downloaded directly.

 ### Usage Example

 CoordinateSharp is simple to use.
 In the below example we create a `Coordinate` by passing a lat/long and date.
 Once the `Coordinate` is created we have access to various formats and celestial data.